typedb/typedb-docs/_08-schema/01-concepts.md

 </div>

 ### Underfining a Supertype
-When the `thing` to be undefined is a supertype to something esle, we must first undefine all its subtypes before undefining the supertype itself.
+When the `thing` to be undefined is a supertype to something else, we must first undefine all its subtypes before undefining the supertype itself.

 ## Summary
 We learned that a Grakn schema is essentially a collection of Entities, Relationships, and Attributes - what we call the Grakn Concepts.
 The modularity of these concepts and how they interact with one another is what allows us to model the schema in a way to represent the true nature of any dataset in any domain.